-Aigli Andritsopoulou is a Greek-born artist, who lives and works in Athens, Greece.
-She studied Political Science at National and Kapodistrian University of Athens, GR and concluded her MA in Culture Industry at Goldsmiths College in London, UK.
+Aigli Andritsopoulou (b.1989, Athens, Greece) lives and works in Athens.
+She studied Political Science at National and Kapodistrian University of Athens and concluded her MA in Culture Industry at Goldsmiths College in London.

-Since 2009, she has been working as a freelance photographer, arts administrator and writer, collaborating with artists, curators and creative agencies, working for publishing houses, contemporary art galleries and grand museums and institutes in Athens, as the Museum of Cycladic Art, In The Know Athens and Kaleidoscope Publications.
+Since 2009, Aigli has been working as a freelance photographer, arts administrator and writer, collaborating with artists, curators and creative agencies.
+She has worked for publishing houses, contemporary art galleries and grand museums and institutes in Athens, as the Museum of Cycladic Art, In The Know Athens and Kaleidoscope Publications.

-Artist Statement: “Cityscapes and wave-formed seaside shaped my aesthetic perception.
-The condition of Otherness, of what is unfamiliar and preternatural constitutes an untouched conceptual ground.
+Artist's Statement: “Cityscapes and the wave-formed seaside shaped my aesthetic perception.
+The condition of Otherness, of what is unfamiliar and preternatural, constitutes an untouched conceptual ground.
 While feeling exposed, abnormal and ecstatic by the extravagant beauty of nature, I compose images manifesting this encounter.
 The extended use of external landscape to frame the implied human presence marks my journey to explore a different space, to illustrate in detail the forcefulness, energy and warmth of a new homeland.”